 MKRC recognizes that public participation is an integral component of the planning process.
 MKRC is continually looking for ways to enhance traditional techniques to improve its public outreach.
-These techniques include: website, social media, press releases, surveys, public meetings, focus groups, open houses and advertisements.
-Many of these are used simultaneously to enhance communication and public outreach.
+These techniques include website updates, social media outreach, press releases, surveys, public meetings, focus groups, open houses and advertisements.
+Many techniques are used simultaneously to enhance communication and public outreach.